rustwasm/wasm-bindgen/README.md

 module (aka calling `WebAssembly.instantiate`) and then provides wrappers for classes/functions within.

-Eventually `wasm-bindgen` will also take a list of imports where you can call from Rust to JS without worrying about argument conversions and such.
-An example to come here soon!

 ## What else can we do?

-Turns out much more!
-Here's a taste of various features you can use in this
+Much more!
+Here's a taste of various features you can use in this project:
-project:

 ```rust
 // src/lib.rs